EricGebhart/Particle_Board_REPL/README.md

 I had thought that perhaps using the particle.get_w_wait function to wait for the device could work nicely, but it does not.

+__login__ and __log_out__ needed to be called with os.system in order for them to behave nicely with their prompts.
+Subprocess could work I think, but it's configuration is complex and it's not worth investigating.

 # The Internals.